 '''

--- for ALWAYS
+-- for GENERATED ALWAYS AS IDENTITY

 -- value 11 is used anyway

 insert into objects_always (id, name)

 OVERRIDING SYSTEM VALUE values (11, 'Laptop');

--- for both ALWAYS and BY DEFAULT
+-- for both BY DEFAULT and - 4.0.3 or higher - ALWAYS

 -- value 12 is not used

 insert into objects_default (id, name)

 OVERRIDING USER VALUE values (12, 'Laptop');

 '''

-An INSERT statement may optionally include a RETURNING clause to return values from the inserted rows.
-The clause, if present, need not contain all columns referenced in the insert statement and may also contain other columns or expressions.
+An INSERT statement adding at most one row may optionally include a RETURNING clause in order to return values from the inserted row.
+The clause, if present, need not contain all of the insert columns and may also contain other columns or expressions.
 The returned values reflect any changes that may have been made in BEFORE INSERT triggers.

-The user executing the statement needs to have SELECT privileges on the columns specified in the RETURNING clause.
+The user executing the statement needs to have SELECT privileges on the columns specified in the

+RETURNING clause.